Nurse's Office • Ruthann Turner

 Looking forward to a healthy year for all of us!

 Minimum Immunizations Required for All School Enterers for School Year

 - Four or more doses of diphtheria, tetanus, pertussis (DTaP, DTP) with the following exceptions: a child who received a fourth dose prior to the fourth birthday must have a fifth dose; a child who received the first dose of Td (adult) at or after age seven may meet this requirement with only three doses of Td (adult)

-- A booster dose of Td (adult) is recommended for all students, five years after the last DTaP, DTP or DT dose was administered
+- A booster dose of Td (adult) is recommended for all students, five years after the last DTaP, DTP or DT dose was administered.

 - Three or more doses of inactivated polio virus (IPV), oral polio vaccine (OPV) with the following exception: A child who received a third dose prior to the fourth birthday must have a fourth dose.

 - Two doses of measles, mumps and rubella (MMR) vaccine.
-The first dose should be administered on or after the age of 12 months.
+The first dose should be administered at or after the age of 12 months.
 The second dose should be administered after the fourth birthday

 - Three doses of Hepatitis B vaccine